Finland’s parliament votes sure to NATO

 #Finlands #parliament #votes #NATO

-Of the 200 lawmakers, 188 voted in favour and eight against the applying, Speaker Matti Vanhanen said.
+Of the 200 lawmakers, 188 voted in favour and eight in opposition to the appliance, Speaker Matti Vanhanen stated.

 Register now for FREE unlimited entry to Reuters.comRegister